mckennapsean/dissertation/content/04-example.md

   activities are located in the middle, highlighting both backward movement and activities nesting within each other when team members worked separately.
 We encountered several key time constraints, or deadlines, listed at the top.
-  Toward the bottom, we highlight numerous design methods and visualization artifacts utilized throughout our project.
+  Toward the bottom, we also highlight numerous design methods and visualization artifacts utilized.
 ](figures/daf/timeline.pdf){#fig:redesignTimeline width="100%"}